 The search textbox has an autosuggest feature.
 When you enter three or more characters,

 a list of up to 10 suggestions will popup under the textbox.
 Use the arrow keys

 to move through the suggestions.
 To select a suggestion, hit the enter key.
 Using

 the escape key closes the listbox and puts you back at the textbox.
 The radio buttons

 allow you to toggle between having all search items start with or contain the text

 you entered in the search box.

 (... ee-SAH-fuh-JEE-ul SKWAY-mus sel KAR-sih-NOH-muh)

 Stage I is divided into stages IA and IB, depending on where the cancer is found.
-In stage IA, cancer has formed in the inner (mucosal) layer of the esophageal wall.
-The tumor cells look a lot like normal cells under a microscope.
-In stage IB, cancer has formed (1) in the inner (mucosal) layer of the esophageal wall.
-The tumor cells do not look at all like normal cells under a microscope; or (2) in the inner (mucosal) layer and spread into the middle (muscle) layer or the outer (connective tissue) layer of the esophageal wall.
-The tumor cells look a lot like normal cells under a microscope.
+In stage IA, cancer has formed in the mucosa or submucosa layer of the esophagus wall.
+The cancer cells are grade 1.
+Grade 1 cancer cells look more like normal cells under a microscope and grow and spread more slowly than grade 2 and 3 cancer cells.
+In stage IB, cancer has formed (1) in the mucosa or submucosa layer of the esophagus wall, and the cancer cells are grade 2 and 3.
+Grade 2 and 3 cancer cells look more abnormal under a microscope and grow and spread more quickly than grade 1 cancer cells; or (2) in the mucosa or submucosa layer and spread into the muscle layer or the connective tissue layer of the esophagus wall, and the cancer cells are grade 1.
 The tumor is in the lower esophagus or it is not known where the tumor is.